Are you living up to your potential? This world needs you.

 More than ever, this generation needs men and women to step up to that which they have been called.

 “…who saved us and called us to a holy calling, not because of our works but because of his own purpose and grace, which he gave us in Christ Jesus before the ages began…” (2 Timothy 1:9)

 Currently, I find myself steeped deep into the book of 2 Timothy.
 It is Paul’s “handing of the baton”, so to speak, to the young disciple Timothy.
-You can see the words of endearment leap off the page as the ruddy, tough, and mighty apostle Paul makes reference to the young lad as “my beloved child.”
+You can see the words of endearment leap off the page as the ruddy, tough, and mighty apostle Paul refers to the young lad as “my beloved child.”
 Certainly, there is a sweet disposition of endearment coming from the experienced mentor.

-Paul recants the precious memories in his mind…a sincere faith that he sees was instilled in Timothy as a young man.
+Paul recants the precious memories in his mind…a sincere faith that he sees instilled in Timothy as a young man.
 And then we see a nudge…a push…a challenge if you will,

 “Fan into flame the gift of God…for God gave us a spirit not of fear but or power and love and self-control” (v.
 7).